 According to the IHO, the parties appeared at the settlement and status conferences for this matter (IHO Decision at p.
 1).
-A district representative and an associate from the parent's attorney's law firm who was "currently pending admission" to the New York Bar (associate) appeared at a hearing date on October 31, 2023, which the IHO indicated was related to "15 cases" (Tr. pp. 1-4).
-Of the original 21 cases included in the "omnibus" group, the IHO noted that six cases were "IEP cases" as opposed to "straightforward implementation cases," and therefore, were treated "like a subgroup" (IEP cases) and had been set for a status conference on December 4, 2023 (Tr. pp. 4-6).
-The IHO noted that for three of the remaining 15 cases, she had received "disclosures" and, therefore, those cases would go forward (Tr. pp. 2, 6).
-The associate representing the parent
+A district representative and an associate from the parent's attorney's law firm who was "currently pending admission" to the New York Bar (associate) appeared at a hearing date on November 6, 2023, which the IHO indicated was related to "15 cases" (Tr. pp. 1-4).
+Of the original 21 cases included in the "omnibus" group, the IHO noted that six cases were

-&lt;sup>1 The district responded to the parent's due process complaint notice on November 13, 2023 (Dist.
+&lt;sup>1 The district responded to the parent's due process complaint notice on September 20, 2023 (Dist.
 Response to Due Process Compl.
 Not.).
+The district confirmed that the May 9, 2022 CSE was last CSE meeting for the student (id. at p.
+1).